Alcohol and Sleep Apnea

 • Weight gain: Regular alcohol intake can contribute to weight gain, which is associated with narrowing of the airway and OSA.

-How Alcohol Impacts Other Sleep Problems
+How Alcohol Affects Other Sleep Problems

 Tips for People With Sleep Apnea